madebymany/sir-trevor-js/Readme.md

 ### Customising blocks

 Block Types can also easily be added to the ``SirTrevor.Blocks`` object.
 You can also override the default block types (Text, Image, Tweet, Video, Quote, Heading & List) at any time.
-Please see the documentation to find out more about [adding your own block types](http://madebymany.github.io/sir-trevor-js/docs.html#4).
+See the documentation to find out more about [adding your own block types](http://madebymany.github.io/sir-trevor-js/docs.html#4).

 ### Compiling